Hi I’m Scott Laidler

 Hows does inflammation of all kinds affect my health?

 It’s important to understand that inflammation is a form of immune response in your body.
 But when inflammation is chronic and allowed to go unchecked it can weaken your immune system and leave you vulnerable to ill health.

 What could I do to enhance recovery and increase energy levels?

 As you push your body recovery becomes more and more important, I learnt how to eat to recover quickly, enhance my sleep quality and implement hot and cold therapy to vastly speed up recovery and provide numerous health benefits.

 What supplements, food or actions could I take to enhance my immune system and avoid frequent illnesses?

 This is an ongoing process as there is always new research coming out, but I’ve found some fantastic foods and supplements to improve the immune system.
-Actually I believe It should be an intention at the start of each year to have 365 days of good health without illness.
-Of course life has it’s curveballs, but priortising good health and all around robustness is never a fruitless pursuit.
+Actually, I believe It should be an intention at the start of each year to have 365 days of good health without illness.
+Of course, life has it’s curveballs, but prioritising good health and all-around robustness is never a fruitless pursuit.

 Could digestion be improved to avoid common or recurring issues?

 Absolutely!
-Too often people see their digestion as pre-ordained, but there is a wealth of adjustments you can make to improve your digestion, I went from a ruined digestion system to being symptom free within 6 months.
-Let me tell you going from regualr problems to being discomfort free can change the quality of your life.
+Too often people see their digestion as pre-ordained, but there is a wealth of adjustments you can make to improve your digestion, I went from a ruined digestion system to being symptom-free within 6 months.
+Let me tell you going from regular problems to being discomfort free can change the quality of your life.

-What is the best way to quiten the mind and liberate it from limiting beliefs or negative self talk?
+What is the best way to quieten the mind and liberate it from limiting beliefs or negative self talk?

 Meditation, yoga and mindful walks in nature have massively helped me still my mind and open the flood gates of creativity.
 Establishing a daily mindfulness and productivity practice is essential to the pursuit of your ambitions.